tokkymanA/Snake-game-with-turtle-graphics/README.md

-# Snake-game-with-turtle-graphics
+# Snake game with turtle graphics
-This is to illustrates the concept of oop programming for beginners.
+This is to illustrate the concept of **OOP** programming for beginners.